LavaHq/Charizard/docs/index.rst

-.. charizard documentation master file, created by sphinx-quickstart on Sat Oct  3 11:51:33 2015.
+..
+Charizard documentation master file, created by sphinx-quickstart on Sat Oct  3 11:59:44 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to charizard's documentation!
+Welcome to Charizard's documentation!
 =====================================

 Contents: